Pia Mikhael is a guest contributor. The views expressed are theirs and do not necessarily reflect the views of Rho.

 Corporations are regulated at multiple levels:

-Beyond these, corporations should adhere to a variety of laws including labor regulations, environmental standards, and consumer protection measures.
+Beyond these, corporations may be required to adhere to a variety of other laws including, but not limited to, labor regulations, environmental standards, and consumer protection measures.

 Let's walk through the process of incorporation together, step by step.